Tim Buck: National figure

 In 1928, Buck was expelled from the International Association of Machinists for being a member of the Communist Party of Canada.
 With the onset of the Great Depression, the Conservative government of R. B. Bennett became increasingly worried about left-wing activity and agitation.
 On August 11, 1931, the Communist Party offices in Toronto were raided, and Buck and several of his colleagues were arrested and charged with sedition.
 Buck was tried in November, convicted of sedition and sentenced to hard labour.

 He was imprisoned from 1932 to 1934 in Kingston Penitentiary where he was the target of an apparent assassination attempt in his cell the night after a prison riot.
 While Buck was sitting in his cell listening to the mêlée outside, eight shots were fired into his cell via a window, narrowly missing the prisoner.
 In late 1933, Minister of Justice Hugh Guthrie admitted in the House of Commons of Canada that shots had been deliberately fired into Buck's cell but "just to frighten him."
 A widespread civil rights campaign ultimately secured Buck's release.
 His extensive testimony before the Archambault Commission contributed to the reform of prisons in Canada.
 As a result, Buck was hailed a heroic champion of civil liberties.

 The Communist Party was banned in 1941 under the Defence of Canada Regulations.
 Buck and other prominent communist leaders were forced underground and ultimately into exile in the United States because of their support for the pact between Germany and the Soviet Union, both of which invaded Poland at the start of the Second World War.
-Like supporters and immigrants from the Axis Powers, communists were suspected of collusion with Germany, and all who suspected of strongly supporting the alliance were interned under the War Measures Act.
-The political environment began to change only after German invaded the Soviet Union.
+Like supporters and immigrants from the Axis powers, communists were suspected of collusion with Germany, and all who suspected of strongly supporting the alliance were interned under the War Measures Act.
+The political environment began to change only after Germany invaded the Soviet Union.
 The Soviet Union's entry into World War II on the side of the Allies caused Canadian communists to end their opposition to the war and apparently to become enthusiastic supporters of the Canadian war effort.
 The party supported the government's call for conscription and established Tim Buck Plebiscite Committees, which called for a "Yes" vote in the 1942 national plebiscite on conscription.
 The campaigning in support of the war helped change public opinion towards the communists and resulted in the government's release of communist leaders being held in detention and the return of Buck and other leaders from exile.
 The ban on the party itself was not lifted, but it was allowed to organize the Labor-Progressive Party as its legal public face.